MooersLab/wilson-plots/README.md

 - The slope equals -2B (allowing B-factor determination)
 - The y-intercept provides the scale factor

-It used to estimate the overall isotropic temperature factor for a crystal structure.
+The plot estimates the overall isotropic temperature factor for a crystal structure.
-Aberations in the plot can be used to detect problems in the data like radiation damage or anisotropy or no more signal.
+Aberations in the plot can be used to detect problems in the data, like radiation damage, anisotropy, or no more signal.
 Bulk solvent effects in crystals of biomolecules cause deviations from linearity.
 Spikes in the plot are due to ice rings.
 Deviations at high resolution can indicate radiation damage or anisotropy.